What Victorians think about gambling

 Around one in 3 Victorians strongly agree that people who gamble more than $200 every three months are at risk of harm.

-The results of the survey do not necessarily represent the attitudes or opinions of the Victorian Gambling and Casino Control Commission.
+The survey results do not always reflect the views of the Victorian Gambling and Casino Control Commission.

 Updated